 Sync

-• Manual: You click a button
+• Manual: you click the button

-• Self-healing: ArgoCD reverts manual cluster changes
+• Self-healing: ArgoCD also reverts changes made directly against the cluster

-Your First Deployment
+Layer 1: Your First Real Deployment

 Step 1: Create a Git Repository